 - Make a plan Before an emergency, create a family evacuation plan and consider multiple routes out of your home and neighborhood in case the most obvious routes are blocked by fire or traffic. - What's in your "Go Bag?"
 Now is a good time to make a list for all family members of what everyone should pack in a "go bag," in case of an unexpected evacuation order.
-In addition to clothes, hand sanitizer and masks, include things like prescription medicines, important paperwork (like your insurance policy), your pet's needs and even toilet paper.
+In addition to clothes, hand sanitizer and masks, include things like prescription medicines, important paperwork (like your insurance policy), phone/laptop chargers, your pet's needs and even toilet paper. - Review your insurance policy Before disaster strikes, contact your insurance agent or your insurance company to review your coverage.
+As building costs increase, some people whose policies don't include escalating coverage have found out too late that they are "underinsured."
+You want to be sure you have the right coverage to meet your needs if the worst happens.
+Ask your agent or company: How much replacement cost coverage do you have?
+How much does your policy provide for living expenses while you're not able to access your home?
+What percentage of your policy goes toward replacing your lost personal possessions?

-- Review your insurance policy Before disaster strikes, contact your insurance agent or your insurance company to be sure you have the right coverage to meet your needs. - Renters Insurance If you rent, you also need to protect your belongings from wildfire.
+- Renters Insurance If you rent, you also need to protect your belongings from wildfire.
 Consider a Renters Insurance policy for your personal possessions. - Maintain a complete home inventory Keep copies of contracts and receipts of your personal possessions in a safe place outside of your home.
 Take pictures or video of your belongings with your smartphone.
+Record major new purchases you make for your home,